kevintruong/til/C-Programming-Resources.md

 # Crash Course Intro to C

+*Warning new page* Please fix typos and formatting mistakes for me and add useful links too.*

 ## How do you write a complete hello world program in C?
 ```C
 #include <stdio.h>